 Currently, government and institutional leaders are faced with an urgent need to replace our Nation’s deteriorating infrastructure and to deliver new modernized facilities to serve their constituencies.
 The pressure to perform is set against a backdrop of economic uncertainty and steady-to-declining government and institutional budgets which are resulting in staff reductions with no corresponding reduction in assets or projects to manage.
 Because of these competing forces, now, more than ever, decision makers need to carefully assess the risk they are taking on in the delivery and long term O&M of a new facility.

-Continuum seeks to illuminate evolving trends in turnkey delivery strategies, clarify the industry’s understanding of the term “turnkey” and highlight how a wide range of public and institutional owners can benefit from these alternative delivery methods.
+The Edgemoor Insights articles seek to illuminate evolving trends in turnkey delivery strategies, clarify the industry’s understanding of the term “turnkey”, and highlight how a wide range of public and institutional owners can benefit from these alternative delivery methods.
 These optional turnkey strategies for delivering public and social infrastructure projects eliminate many of the risks to the public sector that remain inherent under the DBB method of delivery and under standard models of facility operations after delivery.
 These articles provide thoughtful analyses as to when and why these optional strategies should be employed, arming decision makers with the proper tools to assess their project needs and organizational objectives.
 Once alternatives have been evaluated, the client can confidently determine which method is most appropriate for their project.

 No matter the method of delivery, the first step to any successful project is the clear determination of the primary goals for the facility.
 After the goals have been properly vetted by all stakeholders, the various methods of procurement can be properly evaluated and determined.
 The primary goals should include:

 Provide an efficient, productive, safe, and stimulating working environment

 Incorporate safety and technology requirements into design from day one.
 Allocate individual and collaboration space efficiently and effectively, and create a work environment that is conducive to promoting positive morale and productivity.